 This is a discussion of the important facts of the economic world and a study of production and trade as they are influenced by geographical conditions.
 The geography of the more important commercial products of farm, range, forest, mine, factory, and sea; transportation and manufactures; great commercial and manufacturing centers, and types of commercial nations are considered.
 Stress is given to the natural resources of the United States as factors in the national development.
 This includes the current movement to conserve natural resources; the improvement and extension of waterways; the control of water power and water supply.
-Text: Whitbeck and Finch's Economic Geography.
+Instruction is imparted by lectures, library work, and study of a text.
+Text: Smith's Industrial and Commercial Geography.

 126. BUSINESS MANAGEMENT.
 Elective, both semesters and summer school.
 Class work, two hours.
 Two semester credits.
 Prerequisite: Economics.
 Not open for credit to students who have taken course 106.
-Professor Kammeyer and Mr. Spurrier.
+Professor Kammeyer.

 Plant location and structure; the organization and management of industrial forces; distribution of manufactured goods, with especial attention given to the problems involved in relations of manufacturers, middlemen and consumers; the organization of the sales department; sales management and the art of selling; typical advertising campaigns of different classes of producers; costing and its spread to the different elements of production, are subjects studied in this course.
+Instruction is given by lectures, library work, and reports.
 Text: Jones's Administration of Industrial Enterprises.